k0lter/autopostgresqlbackup/Documentation.md

 ## AUTHORS

-Originally developped by Aaron Axelsen with Friedrich Lobenstock contributions.
+Originally developed by Aaron Axelsen with Friedrich Lobenstock contributions.

 Almost fully rewritten by Emmanuel Bouthenot (version 2.0 and higher).